cerner/terra-framework/packages/terra-form-validation/docs/ValidationEvents.md

 </Field>
 ```

-## Disable form submit for an invalid form
+## Disable form submission for an invalid form

 The form render function contains attributes such as invalid (the form has errors on it) and pristine (the form has not been touched yet by the user) that allow for you to enable and disable the submission button.
 All you need to do is pass in the attribute you wish to check in order to see if the button should be enabled or not.